BeeGroup-cimne/ENMA/enma_code/installing.md

     2. enma_setup/hosts_utilities/update_hosts.sh: Updates the original hosts with the new hosts files passed as parameter.

 2. install.sh
-    install all required packages for setting up the ambari server and
+    install all required packages for setting up the ambari server

 3. set_nodes.sh
     main installation script that: